Our attorneys will represent you as aggressively as you desire — whether you want to enter into a discreet plea agreement or fight your case at trial.

 - Those convicted of failure to perform the duties of a driver when property is damaged (commonly known as “hit and run”) face a driver’s license suspension of ninety (90) days for a first offense, per ORS 809.410(7).

 A. Alexander Hamalian is licensed to practice law in Oregon, Washington, and Federal Courts.
-Eric Lentz is licensed to practice law in Oregon.
+Westbrook Johnson is licensed in Oregon and Washington.

 ATTENTION: The presentation of information on this website is not intended to — and does not — constitute legal advice.
 Additionally, no attorney-client relationship is formed by accessing, viewing, or submitting information via this website.